-As at the report date, APEC is still in the exploration stage.
-It was established to engage in renewable energy resource exploration, development and utilization.
+APEC was established to engage in renewable energy resource exploration, development and utilization.

 Kalinga Apayao Geothermal Service Project (Project)

 In 2008, APEC was granted a Geothermal Service Contract (GSC) by the Republic of the Philippines, through the Department of Energy (DOE), for the exploration, development and exploitation of geothermal resources covering a total area of 26,139 hectares located in the Province of Kalinga (the "Kalinga Geothermal Project" or "KGP").
 The GSC was granted after a Certificate Precondition from the National Commission of Indigenous People, covering a major portion of the geothermal service area, was secured.
 The GSC was converted into a Geothermal Renewable Service Contract (GRESC) in March 2010 to avail of the incentives provided under the Renewable Energy (RE) Act of 2008.
 GRESC has a term of not exceeding 25 years (including the used term under the GSC) and renewable for not more than 25 years.
 The total period from pre-development stage to the development/commercial stage shall not exceed 50 years.